 The medication is never given on a long-term basis.
 It may be prescribed for a few days or maybe for 2-3 weeks.
 But it should not be stopped abruptly.
 It should be tapered slowly to reduce the intensity of any withdrawal symptoms.

-Mentioned below are some side effects that you may notice during pregnancy if you are administered Betnesol injections.
+Mentioned below are some side effects that you may notice if you are administered Betnesol injections during pregnancy.

 Betnesol is a corticosteroid, which is known to reduce the body’s natural immunity and inflammatory responses.
 Hence, if you are taking Betnesol, you might be more susceptible to infections.

 Giving high doses of Betnesol can lead to mood swings and behavioural changes.
 If you have been administered Betnesol injection, you might become more irritable, depressed, and confused.
 You may even have trouble falling asleep.

 It might affect your baby’s growth and development.
 It can lead to a delay in your baby’s growth and affect his heart rate and movements.